An online study programme

 The programme is aimed at those with an interest in astronomy and astrophysics.

 Normally students will be expected to hold a Bachelor’s Degree in a related subject area.
 CLL will also favourably consider any student previously awarded a BA/BSc in any subject, and with evidence of recent HE level study.
 Previous maths skills, to A-Level or equivalent standard, are essential.

 CLL reserves the right to ask any student for academic work to support their application.

 Any student may be called to interview.
 It is anticipated that students will be largely from a science background.
 The programme will be targeted at students who will already have the required skills to study at M level.

 Students will not be accepted to the programme unless they can demonstrate the required skills, which could include a maths test for non-traditional applicants.

 Students must have an IELTS score of 7.0 overall, with no less than 6.5 in Writing (or equivalent).
 Details of the requirements for distance learning students can be found at English language requirements: distance learning 2017/18

 The online postgraduate diploma in Astronomy is priced in line with other University postgraduate programmes, details of which can be found at http://www.york.ac.uk/study/postgraduate/fees-funding/.

-Students can spread the cost of their tuition fees, including by paying monthly in advance.
+Students can spread the cost of their tuition fees.
 More information can be found at Finance and financial support for distance learners.